 We will use the BWeL audio recordings to code behavioural change techniques using Michie’s behavioural change taxonomy v14 alongside the CALO-RE taxonomy3 .
 Initially two of the authors (EA and CA) will independently code the first 12 transcripts to develop a coder’s handbook.
 Discrepancies will be resolved through discussion and referral to Michie’s coding guide.
 Two authors (EA and KF) will then use this handbook to code 10 transcripts.
 Any disparities will be discussed, and the handbook will be modified.
 From then on one coder (EA) will continue to code the rest of the transcripts.
 During this time another coder (CA) will code another 10 transcripts at random comparing and discussing results with the first coder, to mitigate coder drift.
 Coders will be blinded to associated patient data.
 For each transcript BCTs will be coded as 1 (present) or 0 (absent).
-As the BCTs are grouped by domain for part of this analysis, the number of BCTs used per domain will also be recorded.
+As the BCTs in the v1 taxonomy are grouped by domain for part of this analysis, the number of BCTs used per domain will also be recorded.

 Exposure:

-The exposures in this study are the BCTs which were used in more than 10% but less than 90% of consultations, and the domains the BCTs used are categorised under.
+The exposures in this study are the BCTs which were used in more used at a frequency that allows statistical analysis and, for the v1 taxonomy, the domains under which the BCTs used are categorised.
+All BCTs in the v1 taxonomy are grouped under domains, for example the domain of natural consequences consists of giving information to the patient as well as monitoring the effect of this information, but it is broken down into more specific BCTs such as salience of information, information about emotional consequences, information about health consequences etc.

-The fidelity of the intervention is also an exposure, as not all GPs may have used the guidelines set out by the 90-minute training before the trial.
-We have identified [XXX] BCTs that are used in the BWeL training video that was watched by GPs before participating in the BWeL trial.
-We intend to analyse how well the BCTs used in the consultations reflect those that were recommended, by scoring consultations on a scale according to their use of each of the recommended BCTs.
+We are also examining fidelity as an exposure.
+GPs were given a 90-minute training video before the trial.
+We have identified 1 BCT that was used in the BWeL training video.
+We intend to analyse how well the BCTs used in the consultations reflect those that were recommended, by scoring consultations either 1 or 0 according to their use of the recommended BCT.

 Outcomes: